 Where to Report.
-Anyone who believes that they experienced, witnessed, or otherwise have knowledge of sexual harassment shall immediately report such behavior to the:

-- Title IX Coordinator or;

-- Human Resources (for employees); or
+Anyone who believes that they experienced, witnessed, or otherwise have knowledge of sexual harassment shall immediately report such behavior to the: Title IX Coordinator or; Human Resources (for employees); or Senior Student Affairs Officer-Dean of Students (for students).

-- Senior Student Affairs Officer-Dean of Students (for students).
+Where to Report.
+Anyone who believes that they experienced, witnessed, or otherwise have knowledge of sexual harassment shall immediately report such behavior to the: • Title IX Coordinator or; • Human Resources (for employees); or • Senior Student Affairs Officer-Dean of Students (for students).